The-Saras/Full-Stack-Web-Dev/README.md

 Learn and become a full-stack developer with me

-- This repositary contains all the resources you can use to learn Full-Stack Development.
+- This repository contains all the resources you can use to learn Full-Stack Development.
-- It also Contains the projects That I build In the process.
+- It also contains the projects That I build In the process.
-- ⭐ This repositary and join me in the Journey!
+- ⭐ This repository and join me in the Journey!

 ## 🔗 Links